tc39/proposal-record-tuple/README.md

 An alternative to implementing Record and Tuple as primitives would be to use [operator overloading](https://github.com/tc39/proposal-operator-overloading) to achieve a similar result, by implementing an overloaded abstract equality (`==`) operator that deeply compares objects.
 While this is possible, it doesn't satisfy the full use case, because operator overloading doesn't provide an override for the `===` operator.
 We want the strict equality (`===`) operator to be a reliable check of "identity" for objects and "observable value" (modulo -0/+0/NaN) for value types.

+Another option is to perform what is called _interning_: we track globally Record or Tuple objects and if we attempt to create a new one that happens to be identical to an existing Record object, we now reference this existing Record instead of creating a new one.
+This is essentially what the [polyfill](https://github.com/bloomberg/record-tuple-polyfill) does.
+We're now equating value and identity.
+This approach creates problems once we extend that behavior across multiple JavaScript contexts and wouldn't give deep immutability by nature.

 ## Why introduce new syntax?
 Why not just introduce the Record and Tuple globals?

 The proposed syntax significantly improves the ergonomics of using `Record` and `Tuple` in code.
 For example: